 Public Safety is located inside Woods-Penniman on the first floor.
-Dispatchers are on duty at the office 24 hours a day to answer calls for assistance and information.
+Dispatchers and officers are on duty 24 hours a day to answer calls for assistance and information.
+The department also has maps and brochures available with general information on the College and College Square businesses.